szilarddenes/geobit/README.md

 GeoBit aggregates content from multiple geoscience sources, uses AI to generate concise summaries, and delivers regular digests to subscribers via email.
 The project follows a phased approach, starting with the newsletter system and later adding an AI research assistant (GeoBit Agent).

+## News Collection and Processing

+GeoBit utilizes Perplexity to actively search and collect the latest news from various reliable geoscience sources on the web.
+The AI system handles:

+- Web searching for relevant geoscience content using Perplexity
+- Filtering and selecting content from reliable scientific sources
+- Generating concise TLDR-style summaries
+- Categorizing content by topic and relevance
+- Automating the newsletter content pipeline

+This approach ensures fresh, high-quality content without needing direct API access to each news source.

 ## Tech Stack

 - **Frontend**: Next.js web application
 - **Backend**: Firebase (Firestore, Cloud Functions, Hosting)
 - **AI Processing**: OpenRouter API (access to AI models for summarization)
+- **Web Search**: Perplexity for content collection
 - **Email Delivery**: SendGrid/Mailchimp

 ## System Architecture